Beyond Sparse Rewards: Enhancing Reinforcement Learning with Language Model Critique in Text Generation: Conclusion

 \section{Conclusion}

-In this work, we introduced a novel framework that addresses the challenge of sparse reward signals in RL for text generation tasks by integrating a critic language model to generate dense intrinsic reward signals.
-The critic model evaluates segments of text and produces token or span-level rewards.
+In this work, we introduced a novel framework that integrates a critic LM to generate dense intrinsic reward signals to alleviate the reward sparsity and credit assignment problem in language model training.
+The critic model evaluates segments of policy model's output and produces token or span-level rewards.
 These intrinsic rewards are combined with extrinsic rewards in RL training.
-Evaluated on sentiment control, detoxification, and summarization tasks, our method not only significantly improve the sample efficiency of the PPO algorithm but also outperformed seven benchmark models in sentiment control and detoxification, establishing new state-of-the-art results.
-Additionally, we have demonstrated the effectiveness of ``self-critique'' intrinsic rewards when the same model functions as both the policy and the critic.
+Evaluated on sentiment control, detoxification, and summarization tasks, our method not only significantly improve the sample efficiency of the PPO algorithm but also outperformed baseline methods using automatic and human evaluation.